KhronosGroup/SPIRV-Registry/BUILD.md

 Asciidoc is a text-based document format that is easy to store and manage in a version control system, like this GitHub repo.
 For information about the Asciidoc format, please refer to the online documentation.

-For most SPIR-V specifications it is usually easiest to copy and modify an existing SPIR-V extension specification, to ensure there are no missing sections and to have a consistent look-and-feel.
+For most SPIR-V specifications it is easiest to copy and modify an existing SPIR-V extension specification, to ensure there are no missing sections and to have a consistent look-and-feel.

 ## Converting from Asciidoc to HTML